-In the BFM script provided in the user.bfm file earlier, the readcheck command reads the data from the AXI bus and verifies whether the data read matches with the value provided along with the readcheck command.
+In the BFM script provided in the user.bfm file earlier, the readcheck command reads the data from the AXI bus and verifies whether the data read matches with the value provided with the readcheck command.
 If the value read does not match, the simulation results in an error.

-6. Go to File > Quit and guit the ModelSim simulator.
+6. Go to File > Quit.